avilab/virome-profile/README.md

 # Virome workflow profile
-This profile configures snakemake to run vs workflow in slurm (tested) cluster system.
+This profile configures snakemake to run quantify virome workflow in slurm (tested) cluster system.
-VS profile is based on generic [Snakemake-Profile](https://github.com/Snakemake-Profiles/generic) and in princible can be used also on lsf and pbs cluster system.
+Virome-profile profile is based on generic [Snakemake-Profile](https://github.com/Snakemake-Profiles/generic) and in princible can be used also on lsf and pbs cluster system.
 The mapping between snakemake ressources and cluster submission can be configured in the cluster_spec.yaml.
 Default values are used for all rules not having the snakemake ressource paremeters.